wetryingtodorock/getblock-docs/en/rpc-service/bsc/json-rpc/bsc_eth_newBlockFilter.md

 ---
-title: bsc:eth_newBlockFilter \[POST\]
+title: bsc:eth_newBlockFilter - Binance Smart Chain
-description: Creates a filter in the node, to notify when a new block arrives.
-Tocheck if the state has changed, call eth_getFilterChanges.
+description: Example code for the bsc:eth_newBlockFilter json-rpc method. Сomplete guide on how to use bsc:eth_newBlockFilter json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters